protobufjs/protobuf.js/README.md

 ### Valid message

-> **A valid message is an object not missing any required fields and exclusively using JS types for its fields (properties) that are understood by the wire format writer.**
+> A valid message is an object a) not missing any required fields and b) exclusively composed of JS types understood by the wire format writer.

-There are two possible types of valid messages and the encoder is able to work with both of these:
+There are two possible types of valid messages and the encoder is able to work with both of these for convenience:

-* **Message instances** (explicit instances of message classes with default values on their prototype) always (have to) satisfy the requirements of a valid message and
+* **Message instances** (explicit instances of message classes with default values on their prototype) always (have to) satisfy the requirements of a valid message by design and
 * **Plain JavaScript objects** that just so happen to be composed in a way satisfying the requirements of a valid message as well.

 In a nutshell, the wire format writer understands the following types: